lewagon/dotfiles/05-Rails/04-Rails-watch-list/02-Watch-List/README.md

 POST "lists"
 ```

-### 4 - Routing, Controller, Views for Saved Movies
+### 4 - Routing, Controller, Views for bookmarks

-- A user can add a new saved movie (movie/list pair) to an existing list
+- A user can add a new bookmark (movie/list pair) to an existing list
 - Checkout `simple_form` [docs](https://github.com/heartcombo/simple_form#associations) about `f.association` to easily create a select dropdown for our list of movies.

 ```
-GET "lists/42/saved_movies/new"
+GET "lists/42/bookmarks/new"
-POST "lists/42/saved_movies"
+POST "lists/42/bookmarks"
 ```

-- A user can delete a saved movie from a list.
+- A user can delete a bookmark from a list.
 How can we make a delete link again?

 ```
-DELETE "saved_movies/25"
+DELETE "bookmarks/25"
 ```

 Do we need a `MovieController`?